toUpperCase78/intel-processors/README.md

 Of course, the new version includes new processors which are launched until **1st Quarter of 2025**, typically including the latest series of **Intel Core** and **Intel Core Ultra** processors!

 Older datasets (v1.1, v1.2, v1.6, v1.8) will still exist and can be found under their specific folders for archiving purposes.
+Also, this is because Intel may no longer list the specifications of legacy processore that were released more than 10 years ago.

-In the meantime, there was still no comprehensive analysis on these processors yet, and the existing one was published 5 years ago!
+In the meantime, there still hasn't been no comprehensive analysis on these processors yet for 5 years!
 I'll perform the analyses once the editing of these datasets from the latest version was completed!

 ## Features

 The latest version **(1.9)** contain these features below:

 - `Product`: Name of the manufactured processor
-- `Status`: Indicates the current status of the processor
+- `Status`: Indicates the current marketing status of the processor
 - `Release Date`: Shows when the processor has been released to PC manufacturers or individual users
 - `Code Name`: Indicates the architecture name for which the processor was designed under
 - `Vertical Segment`: Indicates which computer segment the processor is convenient for usage